g-omarsdottir/hangman/README.md

 - My mentor, Mitko Bachvarov, for his guidance and valuable advice.
 - My friend, Stephan Reich, for support in troubleshooting and guidance to achieve clean code.
-- My fellow students at Code Institute, especially [Amir Shkolnik](https://github.com/AmirShkolnik) for support with styling the project with color, and Niclas Hugdahl, for support with troubleshooting.
+- My fellow students at Code Institute, especially
+    - [Amir Shkolnik](https://github.com/AmirShkolnik) for support with styling the project with color and adding padding to the layout of the interface for a more pleasant appearance, and
+    - Niclas Hugdahl, for proofreading this README.
 - My Code Institute course facilitator [Kristyna Wach](https://github.com/Cushione) for guidance, untiring motivation and encouragement.
 - The Slack community for motivation.